Knowledge is a Region in Weight Space for Fine-tuned Language Models: Experimental Setup

 \subsection{Datasets}

-In our experiments, we fine-tune and evaluate models on $36$ datasets.
-Those datasets can be categorized into a few families: natural language inference (\emph{NLI}), \emph{Sentiment} analysis and \emph{Topic} classification tasks, and \emph{Twitter} domain, as well as a collection of \emph{general} datasets that cover a wide range of capabilities.
+We finetune and evaluate models on $36$ datasets.
+Those datasets can be categorized into a few families: natural language inference (\emph{NLI}), \emph{Sentiment} analysis and \emph{Topic} classification tasks, \emph{Twitter} domain, and a collection of \emph{general} datasets that covers a wide range of capabilities.
 We chose classification datasets for reliable evaluation.
 The details of each dataset family are found in App.~\ref{ap:sec:datasets}.
-We mostly rely on the MNLI \citep{williams2018broad} dataset, the NLI family, and the general group, as case studies, and elaborate on them below:
+We mostly rely on the MNLI \citep{williams2018broad} dataset, the NLI family, and the General group, as case studies, and elaborate on them below:

-\paragraph{General.} This dataset family contains $12$ text classification datasets from GLUE \citep{wang-etal-2018-glue} and SuperGLUE \citep{Wang2019SuperGLUEAS}, excluding test-only (AX-b \citep{Wang2019SuperGLUEAS}, AX-g \citep{Poliak2018CollectingDN}) and regression (STS-B \citep{Cer2017SemEval2017T1}) datasets.
-We further exclude WSC \citep{levesque2012winograd} and CoPA \citep{roemmele2011choice} which are small and therefore produce unstable results (e.g., fine-tuning results were sometimes lower than pre-trained model results).
+\paragraph{General} dataset family contains $12$ text classification datasets from GLUE \citep{wang-etal-2018-glue} and SuperGLUE \citep{Wang2019SuperGLUEAS}, excluding test-only (AX-b \citep{Wang2019SuperGLUEAS}, AX-g \citep{Poliak2018CollectingDN}) and regression (STS-B \citep{Cer2017SemEval2017T1}) datasets.
+We further exclude WSC \citep{levesque2012winograd} and CoPA \citep{roemmele2011choice} which are small and therefore produce unstable results (e.g., finetuning results were sometimes lower than pretrained model results).
 The datasets consist of a wide range of classification tasks, from sentiment analysis to linguistic acceptability to NLI.